-Effective governance has been identified as the cornerstone of disaster risk management.
-Strong institutional and governance frameworks not only create an enabling environment for the efforts of National Societies, civil society organizations and communities to engage in decision-making but they also shape the significant capacities of government, create incentives for safer development practices, and ensure that the rights and dignity of vulnerable populations are protected in times of crisis.
+Good governance, including laws and policies, has been identified as the cornerstone of effective risk management.
+Strong institutional and legal frameworks not only create an enabling environment for the efforts of National Societies, civil society organizations and communities to engage in decision-making but they also shape the significant capacities of government, create incentives for safer development practices, and ensure that the rights and dignity of vulnerable populations are protected in times of crisis.